myvaporwallet/ethereum-lists/README.md

 2. Navigate to the `src` folder and pick which one you'd like to add:

-   - `addresses` folder is for the darklisting or whitelisting ethereum addresses
+   - `addresses` folder is for the darklisting or whitelisting vapory addresses
    - `contracts` folder is for the different network contracts
    - `tokens` folder is for the different network tokens
-   - `urls` folder is for the darklisting or whitelisting ethereum urls
+   - `urls` folder is for the darklisting or whitelisting vapory urls

    1. For urls or addresses: